-Belgian legal entities subject to the Belgian legal entities tax (rechtspersonenbelasting/impôt des personnes morales) which do not qualify as Eligible Investors (as defined in the Section "Taxation of the Covered Bonds in Belgium") and/or which do not hold the Covered Bonds through an X-account in the Securities Settlement System are subject to a withholding tax of 30% on any interest payments received under the Covered Bonds.
+Belgian legal entities subject to the Belgian legal entities tax (rechtspersonenbelasting/impôt des personnes morales) which do not qualify as Eligible Investors (as defined under the section entitled "General" above) and/or which do not hold the Covered Bonds through an X-account in the Securities Settlement System are subject to a withholding tax of 30% on any interest payments received under the Covered Bonds.
 Such withholding tax then generally constitutes the final taxation in the hands of the relevant beneficiaries.

-Belgian legal entities which qualify as Eligible Investors (as defined in the Section "Taxation of the Covered Bonds in Belgium") and which hold the Covered Bonds through an X-account in the Securities Settlement System, and which consequently have received gross interest income on the Covered Bonds are required to report and to pay the 30% withholding tax to the Belgian tax authorities themselves.
+Belgian legal entities which qualify as Eligible Investors (as defined under the section entitled "General" above) and which hold the Covered Bonds through an X-account in the Securities Settlement System, and which consequently have received gross interest income on the Covered Bonds are required to report and to pay the 30% withholding tax to the Belgian tax authorities themselves.
 Capital gains realised on the transfer of the Covered Bonds are in principle tax exempt, unless and to the extent the capital gains qualify as interest (as defined above).
 Capital losses are in principle not tax deductible.

-Organisation for Financing Pensions
+Organisation for Financing of Pensions

-Interest and capital gains derived by Organisations for Financing Pensions in the meaning of the Law of 27 October 2006 on the activities and supervision of institutions for occupational retirement provision are in principle not subject to Belgian corporate income tax.
+Interest and capital gains derived from Covered Bonds by Organisations for Financing of Pensions in the meaning of the Law of 27 October 2006 on the activities and supervision of institutions for occupational retirement provision are in principle not subject to Belgian corporate income tax.
 Capital losses are in principle not tax deductible.

-Subject to certain conditions, any Belgian withholding tax that has been levied on interest income received by an Organisation for Financing Pensions can be credited against any corporate income tax due by it, and any excess amount is in principle refundable.
+Subject to certain conditions, any Belgian withholding tax that has been levied on interest income received by an Organisation for Financing of Pensions can be credited against any corporate income tax due by it, and any excess amount is in principle refundable.